-Professional Interview Gra ofessional Interview Grading Fail Pass Merit Distinction Does not demonstrate pass Must pass all 12 criteria Must achieve at least a pass in Must achieve a distinction in criteria all 12 criteria and distinction in all criteria at least 6
+Professional Interview Gra rofessional Interview Grading Fail Pass Merit Distinction Does not demonstrate pass Must pass all 12 criteria Must achieve at least a pass in Must achieve a distinction in criteria all 12 criteria and distinction in all criteria at least 6

 Scope of Question (s) Pass Criteria Distinction Criteria 1.
 Apprentice solves technical problems, explains their role and how they select the Safety Approach BEHAVIOURS demonstrated Safety Approach BEHAVIOURS demonstrated appropriate techniques, procedures and/or methods.
-Follows safe working practice behaviours related to the tasks carried out Achieves the pass criteria and in addition: Applies safety behaviours proactively and flexiblity to a range of work environments, demonstrating ability to respond to changing circumstances Influences safety policy for example by bringing to the attention of others changes required related to a task, or project or in their employers' policies.
-2. Apprentice has taken action to Safe working practices SKILLS Safe working practices SKILLS in 2.
-Apprentice has taken action to prevent harm to people, equipment or data.
-Safe working practices SKILLS demonstrated Safe working practices SKILLS in demonstrated 2. prevent harm to people, - · 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout the job being carried out and is able to 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout the job being carried out and is able to contribute to the management of others in the work environment in order to mitigate risk and ensure the safe working practices 2. prevent harm to people, demonstrated Develops and works to risk assessments demonstrated Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout the job being carried out and is able to contribute to the management of others in the work environment in order to mitigate
+Follows safe working practice behaviours related to the tasks carried out Achieves the pass criteria and in addition: • Applies safety behaviours proactively and flexiblity to a range of work environments, demonstrating ability to respond to changing circumstances Influences safety policy for example by bringing to the attention of others changes required related to a task, or project or in their employers' policies. then employers policies.
+2. Apprentice has taken action to Safe working practices SKILLS Safe working practices SKILLS in prevent harm to people, equipment or data. demonstrated demonstrated Develops and works to risk assessments and safe working procedures Achieves the pass criteria and in addition: Continually reassesses, monitors and communicates to others risks throughout the 10h heing carried 0.1f and is able to the job being carried out and is able to contribute to the management of others in contribute to the management of others in the work environment in order to mitigate contribute to the management of others in the work environment in order to mitigate risk and ensure the safe working practices contribute to the management of others in the work environment in order to mitigate